helloimlixin/CloudServicesWithSpring/1-SimpleCloudService/README.md

 Notice how the `EchoServlet` extracts the `msg` parameter from the request Notice that the `EchoServlet` explicitly sets a **content-type** for the response so that the client will know how to interpret the data in the body of the response.
 If you change this content-type, it will affect how your browser displays the result.
 Look at the `EchoServletTest` for an example of how to programmatically send an HTTP `GET` request to the servlet.

+# Security Considerations

+Although this servlet does not store any client-provided data, it could still be a potential victim of an **Injection Attack**, where when the client sends some data that ends up being interpreted as a command and makes the servlet execute something.